Oxen-AI/oxen-release/README.md

 ## 🐂 What is Oxen?

 Oxen is a lightning fast data version control system for structured and unstructured machine learning datasets.
+We aim to make versioning datasets as easy as versioning code.

-The interface mirrors git, so that it is easy to learn if you are a software engineer, but it optimized from the ground up to work with large datasets.
+The interface mirrors git, but shines in many areas that git or git-lfs fall short.
+Oxen is built from the ground up for data, and is optimized to handle large datasets, and large files.

 ```bash
 oxen init